CDC’s Rochelle Walensky resigns, citing pandemic transition

 Walensky, previously an infectious-diseases specialist at Harvard Medical School and Massachusetts General Hospital, had no experience running a government health agency when she was sworn in on the first day of the Biden administration.

-She came with a reputation as a prominent voice on the pandemic, sometimes criticizing certain aspects of how the government was responding.
+She came with a reputation as a prominent voice on the pandemic, sometimes criticizing how the government was responding.
 She was brought in to raise morale at the CDC, to rebuild public trust in the agency and to improve its sometimes-bumbling response to the pandemic.

-She started a center for forecasting and outbreak analytics, took steps to modernize data and improve the public health work force.
+She started a center for forecasting and outbreak analytics and took steps to modernize data collection and analysis.
 Last year, she began a reorganization designed to make the agency more nimble and to improve its communications with the public.

+Biden, in a statement, said Walensky “leaves CDC a stronger institution, better positioned to confront health threats and protect Americans.”

-“Her creativity, skill and expertise, and pure grit were essential to our effective response and an historic recovery that made life better for Americans across the country,” Zients said.
+“Her creativity, skill and expertise, and pure grit were essential to our effective response and an historic recovery that made life better for Americans across the country,” Zients said in a statement.